SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 <kbd>![](images/AROLatestImages/podkafka.jpg)</kbd>

-4. For creating a topic in Apache Kafka, you can select on the running pod and click on ``Termianal`` tab to open the terminal.
+4. For creating a topic in Apache Kafka, you can select on the running pod and click on ``Terminal`` tab to open the terminal.

 <kbd>![](images/AROLatestImages/kafkapod.jpg)</kbd>